DS-100/sp21/syllabus.md

 ### Discussions

 This course has one required synchronous component: participating in your discussion section on Monday or Tuesday.
 The goal of these sessions is to work through problems, hone your skills, and flesh out your understanding as part of a team.
-The format of the discussion will alternate each week between a meeting of your full discussion section and a shorter meeting of your small group called a mini.
+The format of the discussion will alternate each week between a meeting of your full discussion section and a shorter meeting of your small group called a mini-discussion.

 - **Full Discussion Section** (50 min): working through new challenging problems with your group and sharing with the larger section.
 - **Mini Discussion Section** (25 min): taking turns discussing selected problems from the previous homework with just your small group.